 Now, I'd be the first to admit that reggae isn't exactly my Musical Style Of Choice, although as the years go by, I can appreciate classic Bob Marley more than I could at the time.
 Peter Tosh was, of course, one of the three original Wailers, along with Marley and Bunny Livingston, but left in 1974 along with Livingston, complaining about maltreatment by Marley and Island boss Chris Blackwell.
 His solo debut, Legalize it, was finally released on Virgin, reggae's other spiritual home in the UK, in 1976, to widespread acclaim, the title track becoming an instant herb anthem.
-The album is actually pretty varied, given the relatively narrow boundaries reggae sets itself, with several different feels on display across its length, with a beautiful guitar solo on Till Your Well Runs Dry, probably from Al Anderson.
+The album is actually pretty varied, given the relatively narrow boundaries reggae sets itself, with several different feels on display across its length and a beautiful guitar solo on Till Your Well Runs Dry, probably from Al Anderson.

 Keyboards on the album were played by both Tosh himself and Tyrone Downie (a.k.a.
-Downey), so there's no way of knowing who plays the are they/aren't they Mellotron strings on Why Must I Cry and the phased, more upfront ones on Igziabeher (Let Jah Be Praised).
+Downey), so there's no way of knowing who plays the 'are they/aren't they' Mellotron strings on Why Must I Cry and the phased, more upfront ones on Igziabeher (Let Jah Be Praised).
 I doubt whether I'll rush to play this again, but it's a good, varied reggae release that gives the lie to the non-fan's assertion that 'it all sounds the same'.
 Sadly, Tosh's troubled life ended when he was murdered during a burglary in 1987, leaving Livingston as the only surviving original Wailer.

 Touch (1969, 40.12/79.30) ****/0 (T)

 The Spiritual Death of Howard Greer